 Course Hours

 Method Acting I 16

 Acting for TV/Film 12

-Scene Study for TV 8
+Scene Study for TV (or comparable elective) 8

-Course times and professors vary by session.
+Course times and professors may vary by session.

 Short-Term Intensive programs are open to domestic and international students.
 The minimum age to enroll is 18 years old.
-This program does not constitute full-time study and does not count toward completion of the 12-Week Program, One-Year Conservatory or Two-Year Conservatory.
+This program does not constitute full-time study and does not award credit or count toward completion of the 12-Week Program, One-Year Conservatory or Two-Year Conservatory.